DSpace-Labs/DSpace-Docker-Images/docker-compose-files/dspace-compose/README.md

 docker-compose -p $DPROJ up -d
 ```

-## 7. Ingesting content or updating Codenvy
+## 7. Ingesting content or updating code within an image
 To ingest content into this DSpace instance see [dspace-ingest-compose](../dspace-ingest-compose).
 This compose file will help you to ingest content into the docker volumes that you just created.

 To deploy new code within your image, see [dspace-dev-compose](../dspace-dev-compose).